 Enjoy the beautiful Rienzi Gardens where beautiful seasonal plants and flowers bloom throughout the year.
 Tour the amazing gardens for free!
 Advanced timed tickets are recommended.

-20. Experience a drive-in movie
+20. Experience a Drive-in movie at Moonstruck Drive-In

 The Best Things To Do With Kids and Toddlers in Houston – Continued

 21. Visit this beautiful cemetery

 Experience the unique and gorgeous Glenwood Cemetery.
 Leave flowers and pebbles on the graves or talk about the circle of life with the kids.